mastrojs/mastrojs.github.io/data/guide/publish-website.md

 :::tip
 ## Alternative option: CI/CD pipeline
-If you want to set up a CI/CD pipeline, instead of commiting the output folder, see the docs on [using Deno on the command line](https://github.com/mastrojs/mastro#server-or-ssg-with-deno-on-the-command-line).
+If you are comfortable with the command line and/or GitHub Actions, you can set up a CI/CD pipeline instead of commiting the output folder.
+To do that, see [Deploy static site with CI/CD](/guide/cli-deploy-production/#deploy-static-site-with-ci%2Fcd).

+Once you've done that, you can jump to the [next chapter](/guide/css/).
 :::

 ## One-time setup